EtherealEngine/Digital-Beings/README.md

 * Run `pip install -r requirements.txt`
 * Rename the `.env.default` to `.env` (or make a new copy) and update the variables
 * Install PostgreSQL, setup the user and the database according to the parameters starting with `PG*` in an `.env` file and run the `init.sql` (root folder)
-* Run the bot in using `npm run` in the command line
+* Run the bot in using `npm run start` in the command line

 ## Without Docker (WSL/Linux):